-- Afternoon visit of the Ismaïlian capital of Morocco which has the longer ramparts in Morocco (40 km): the famous Bab Mansour gate, the Royal Stables and the Jewish quarter.
+- Afternoon visit of the Ismaïlian capital of Morocco which has the longest ramparts in Morocco (40 km): the famous Bab Mansour gate, the Royal Stables and the Jewish quarter.

 - Onwards to Fez via the holy city of Moulay Driss and Volubilis the Roman city,

-- On arrival in Fck-in at your hotel for dinner and overnight
+- On arrival in es, check-in at your hotel for dinner and overnight

 Full day Fez Tour (B-D)

-- The whole day is devoted to the city-sightseeing of Fez; the religious capital of Morocco : the medieval Medina with its Attarine and Bou Anania Medersas; the Nejjarine fountain; the Moulay Idriss mausoleum and the Karaouine mosque.
+- The whole day is devoted to city-sightseeing of Fez; the religious capital of Morocco.
+See the medieval Medina with its Attarine and Bou Anania Medersas; the Nejjarine fountain; the Moulay Idriss mausoleum and the Karaouine mosque.